MusabYK/Jointly/README.md

 2. Follow step 3 above.

 ### Continuous Integration / Continuous Deployment (CI/CD)

-This project uses [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) to define CI/CD workflows, which are located in the [`.github/workflows`](./.github/workflows) folder.
-You can configure these actions to suit your project's needs, including CI checks, audits, linting, type checking, testing, and deployments to TestNet.

 For pushes to `main` branch, after the above checks pass, the following deployment actions are performed:
   - The smart contract(s) are deployed to TestNet using [AlgoNode](https://algonode.io).
   - The frontend application is deployed to a provider of your choice (Netlify, Vercel, etc.).
 See [frontend README](frontend/README.md) for more information.